,

 This short trail heads out to the site of the Elton Mine (originally called the Lucky Boy and the Elltun) and the fantastic Lucky Boy Vista.
 The trail follows the old mine road out to the mine and then returns via a wash.

 There isn't anything left of the Elton Mine.
 The NPS has reclaimed the site; the buildings have been removed, mine shafts gated, and even the mine dumps have been flattened out.
-Still, this is an interesting and scenic hike to do along with the Desert Queen.
+Still, this is an interesting and scenic hike to do along with the Desert Queen Mine.
 It has a great view and a bit of mining history.

 Lucky Boy Claim Map from the Report on the Validity of the Lucky Boy Claim.
 January 30, 1973.